richardjmarini/Impetus/README.md

 #Impetus

 ##Auto-Scaling Asynchronous Distributed Processing Framework
 impetus is an auto-scaling asynchronous distributed processing framework orginally designed for the purpose of building a distributed cralwer with machine learning analytics.
 The Impetus Framework is the auto-scaling asynchronous distributed processing sub-system of that distributed crawler.
+This is the second version of the sub-system.
+The orginal version still exists here: https://github.com/richardjmarini/Impetus1.git

 ###Queue